SkylineCommunications/dataminer-docs/connector-help/connector_help/Intelsat Flex Platform VSAT.md

 ### Initialization

-A Generic KAFKA Consumer element must be created and configured before starting an IntelSat Flex Platform VSAT element.
+A Generic KAFKA Consumer element must be created and configured before an IntelSat Flex Platform VSAT element is started.

 ### Redundancy